-S TRATEGIC OBJECTIVE S 1.2.Support the Social-EmotionalProvide Engaging and Rigorous CurriculumWell-being of Students and StaffRigorous Curriculum vide Engaging and Deliver High-Quality 5.
-Affirm Diversity, Equity, and Inclusion for All Students STRATEGIC INITIATIV ES of tiered systems for guaranteed and viable 3.A.
+STRATEGIC OBJECTIVES 1.
+Support the Social-Emotional Well-being of Students and Staff 2.
+Provide Engaging and Rigorous Curriculum 3.
+Deliver High-Quality Instruction to Meet the Academic and SEL Needs of Each Learner 4.
+Engage in Effective Two-Way Communication to Support Student Learning 5.
+Affirm Diversity, Equity, and Inclusion for All Students STRATEGIC INITIATIVI ES 1.A.
+Phased implementation of tiered systems for screening, monitoring, and communicating student progress toward Social Emotional Learning Competencies 2.A.
+Develop and refine guaranteed and viable of implement universally designed practices 3.A.
 Develop staff capacity to implement universally designed practices 4.A.
-Conduct a comprehensive school facilities assessment 5.A.
-Continue level-based support for students and staff that fosters a culture of inclusion and belonging.
+Conduct a comprehensive school facilities assessment that fosters a culture of inclusion and belonging.
 1.B.
 Phased implementation of tiered systems for tracking, responding, and communicating student behaviors 2.B.
 Implement PK-12 Literacy Action Plan 3.B.
 Continue phased implementation of tiered systems for screening, supporting, monitoring, and communicating academic needs and progress 4.B.
 Strengthen community partnerships through various school-based teams and initiatives 5.B.
 Partner with families and the community to support an inclusive environment.
-GOALS • To help students develop connections to school, support positive behaviors, and increase academic achievement, FPS will enhance programs and practices while promoting the well-being of staff to enable each student to connections to school, support positive behaviors, and increase academic achievement, FPS will enhance programs and bractices while promoting the well-being of staff toprovided with rigorous learning opportunities that foster the development of the knowledge, skills, and dispositions they will need in their future • To ensure all stakeholders are engaged with the school community in support of student achievement, Franklin Public Schools will enhance opportunities for two-way communication between and among all • To foster an inclusive learning environment where diversity is valued and all students feel a sense of belonging.
+GOALS To help students develop connections to school, support positive behaviors, and increase academic achievement, FPS will enhance programs and practices while promoting the well-being of staff to enable each student to To ensure students are provided with rigorous learning opportunities that foster the development of the knowledge, skills, and dispositions they will need in their future college, career, and civic To ensure that each student is supported and challenged to reach their full potential, the Franklin Public Schools will align curriculum, instructional practices, and varied assessment opportunities to personalize learning To ensure all stakeholders are engaged with the school community in support of student achievement, Franklin Public Schools will enhance opportunities for two-way communication between and among all To foster an inclusive learning environment where diversity is valued and all students feel a sense of belonging.